GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 ### [<big><big>**Linux**</big></big>🐧4MB tar.xz, GTX645-780Ti](https://gpuzelenograd.github.io/releases/Linux_old_nvidia_artifacts-2022.12.tar.xz)

 <br>
-Old NVIDIA artifacts utility works with Fermi, Kepler and 750Ti gpus.
+Old NVIDIA artifacts utility works with Fermi, Kepler and 750Ti GPUs.
 It can fix some artifacting GPUs by flashing VBIOS that disable malfunctioning GPU parts.
-Fixed GPUS can be used in any computer.
+Fixed GPUs can be used in any computer.
 GTX Titan 6GB is also supported
 <br>
 <br>
 [Changelog and misc downloads](#changelog)